leahcim-design/astroDynamics/README.md

 ## What is this project about?
-This project is a simulation framework to simulate the celestial dynamic of suns, planets, moons and asteroids.
+This project is a simulation framework to simulate the celestial dynamics of suns, planets, moons and asteroids.
 The existing classes are designed to make them easy to use and easy to add further functionality, e.g. bodies with internal structure or deformable bodys to properly simulate tidal effects.

 The current project does not include any relativistic effects, it only uses Newton's gravitational law (https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation).